Tourists, monuments, and more

 A few things to see in San Marco:

-• Try to visit the Piazza San Marco early or late in the day, preferably during the week if you dislike crowds.
+early or late in the day, preferably during the week if you dislike

-• Go window-shopping in the Calle Vallaresso and the Calle Larga 22.
+See the Basilica (and possibly the Campanile and the Doge's Palace if you have time). - Go window-shopping in the Calle Vallaresso and the Calle Larga 22.
 Marzo, which are littered with upscale names like Missoni, Prada, Gucci, Bottega Veneta, and Frette.

-• Head down the narrow mercerie (shopping streets) north of the Piazza on the way to the Rialto Bridge.
+the Piazza on the way to the Rialto Bridge.

-Here, you'll find smaller shops that sell everything from Venetian masks to food, jewelry, and clothing.
+Here, you'll find smaller shops that sell everything from Venetian masks to food, jewelry, and clothing. - Visit a few of the many churches in the San Marco district.

-• Walk to the Accademia Bridge via the Campo San Stefano, one of the city's larger and livelier squares.
+Campo San Stefano, one of the city's larger and livelier squares.

-• Walk to the waterfront by the Doge's Palace, turn left, and cross the footbridge to Riva degli Schiavoni in Castello.
+From here, it's a two-minute walk to Dorsoduro on the opposite bank of the Grand Canal. - Walk to the waterfront by the Doge's Palace, turn left, and cross the footbridge to Riva degli Schiavoni in Castello.